YMCA Boston: Gymnasium

 In the early 1880s, gymnasiums developed into a key element of YMCA's character-building programs.
 Under the direction of Director Walter C. Douglas, YMCA Boston adopted the Fourfold Plan.
 The plan, developed by YMCA of Greater New York, combined evangelism with athletics and encouraged attention to all four aspects of a young man's life: spiritual, intellectual, physical and social.
 At the same time, YMCA Boston also redefined its qualifications for membership.
 For the first time, all men of Boston, evangelical Christian and non-Christian alike, were able to join YMCA.
 YMCA's membership, not surprisingly, grew considerably.

 The inclusion of a modern gymnasium (the Boston organization's first dedicated gymnasium) and swimming pool reflected YMCA's enhanced commitment to physical fitness.
 The basement of the building held fencing, wrestling and boxing courts, along with two double-height handball courts and a six-lane bowling alley.
-The first floor offered access to gallery seating for viewing matches within in the handball courts, as well as an exercise room with wood floors and a large, sky lit swimming pool with a slide and spring board.
+The first floor offered access to gallery seating for viewing matches in the handball courts, as well as an exercise room with wood floors and a large, sky lit swimming pool with a slide and spring board.
 A marble paneled massage room also offered amenities such as table massages, steam baths, electric baths, needle showers and dressing rooms.
 The second floor had a gallery with seating above the pool, as well as three gymnasiums, one large room flanked by two smaller gymnasiums, were located along the east wall with separations between them.
 A running track mezzanine ran above them on the perimeter.
 One could use the spiral stairs located in the corners of the gymnasiums to ascend the mezzanine level.

 Locker rooms were an essential feature of the gymnasium building.
 YMCA Huntington had 3 distinct locker rooms within its facilities.
 The basement held a large boy's locker room with lockers for storing athletic clothing and an adjacent large shower room.
 On the first floor there were two locker rooms.
 The businessmen's locker room was the smaller of the two, with individual marble shower stalls, marble walls, granolithic floors and oak benches with white iron bases.
 The locker room led to the business men's club room.
 The men's club locker room also occupied the first floor.
 It was split into a large and a small locker room with a group shower lined in terra cotta and marble.
 The men's club locker room also offered amenities such as individual shower stalls, fan rooms and steam baths.
 It too had the marble walls, granolithic floors and oak benches with white iron bases.
 The separation of spaces, specifically within the 3 distinct locker rooms, correlated to YMCA's policy regarding segregation and distinction by class, race and gender.